China refiners cut oil output as thin margins, quota shortage bite

 SINGAPORE, Nov 6 (Reuters) - China's oil refinery utilisation rates are easing from record third-quarter levels as thinning margins and a shortage of export quotas discourage plants from raising output for the rest of 2023, according to traders and industry consultancies.

-The drop in refining output could reduce crude demand from the world's top importer and cap global oil prices, pushing up China's crude inventories and dampening prices from top supplier Russia.
+The drop in refining output could reduce crude demand from the world's top importer and cool its fuel exports, capping global crude prices but supporting refined product prices and refining margins in Asia.

 China is expected to process 15.1 million barrels per day (bpd) in November, down from 15.37 million bpd in October, consultancy FGE said, primarily because of run cuts at small independents, known as teapots, and state refiners.